alphaonelabs/alphaonelabs-mockups/README.md

 ## 📝 License

-See LICENSE file for details.
+See LICENSE file for details.,